-The fellow is on the Retina Call six days a week.
-If the fellow is going to be away then coverage arrangements should be made by the fellow with faculty.
-If the resident on general call has a retina problem, he/she will seek advice from the retina fellow.
+The fellow is on the Retina Call 7 days a week, every other week.
+If the fellow is going to be away then coverage arrangements should be made with the other fellow and with faculty.
+If the resident on general call has a retina problem, he/she will seek advice from the retina fellow on call.
 The retina fellow, being a temporary staff member, will also be on the general staff call rotation for the entire department in his/her turn.